The 9th Semantic Web Enabled Software Engineering (SWESE2013)

 * Ontology reasoning for service engineering and management

 * Semantic-based intelligent assistance tools for software developers

-* Lessons learnt and outstanding challenges for the usage of semantic technologies in software engineering
+* Lessons learnt and outstanding challenges for the usage of semantic technologies in service engineering and management

 * Ontology-Driven Architecture: How to introduce Semantic Web technology into mainstream development processes